MP Estate Planning UK

 Reliefs for Business Property

-• The assets must have been owned by the deceased for at least two years.
+• The assets must have been owned by the deceased for at least 2 years before death

 Agricultural Relief Explained